Juliet Nightingale: Bullying Brooke Hathaway and friendship with Sid Sumner

-County lines drug trafficking and imprisonment
+County lines drug-trafficking and imprisonment

-In November 2019, it was announced that Juliet would be involved in a long-running county lines drug trafficking storyline, alongside Sid and his cousin Jordan.
-Blackshaw stated that the reason she thinks Jordan begins to target Juliet is due to being "very confident and witty", while also being "very easy to manipulate".
-She added that due to her childhood, she is "very experienced and informed".
-As the storyline intensifies, Juliet is forced to distance herself from the Nightingale family, to focus on selling the drugs.
-Blackshaw stated that Juliet "thinks she's in control, but she's not – she's very vulnerable and naïve".
+In November 2019, it was announced that Juliet would be involved in a long-running county lines drug-trafficking storyline, alongside Sid and his cousin Jordan Price (Connor Calland).
+Blackshaw stated that the reason she thinks Jordan begins to target Juliet is due to being confident, witty, experienced and informed due to her childhood, while also being "very easy to manipulate".
+As the storyline intensifies, Juliet is forced to distance herself from the Nightingale family to focus on selling the drugs.
+Juliet "thinks she's in control, but she's not – she's very vulnerable and naïve".
 During the storyline, Juliet is arrested when she is found to have drugs in her possession.
 Blackshaw stated that her arrest is the turning point for Juliet, where she begins to "ask questions" and "make some decisions" about whether she wants to continue delivering drugs.
-She stated that due to her growing up around risks, Juliet is not worried about going to prison, as she "knows she will be able to get through it", but that the arrest does leave Juliet "feeling awful", and wanting to quit the drug delivering, unbeknownst to Juliet how deep into the operation she is.
+Due to growing up around risks, Juliet is not worried about going to prison, as she "knows she will be able to get through it", but that the arrest does leave Juliet "feeling awful" and wanting to quit the drug delivering, unbeknownst to Juliet how deep into the operation she is.

-When asked about her feelings on Juliet's style, Blackshaw joked that she often looks at Juliet's clothing in distaste, but explained that she is "finding herself".
+When asked about her feelings on Juliet's style, Blackshaw joked that she often would look at Juliet's clothing in distaste, but explained that she is "finding herself".
 As part of the county lines storyline, Juliet was given a makeover.
-In the first two years of her tenure on Hollyoaks, Juliet was known to keep her light brown hair in a tight high side ponytail, which Blackshaw stated made her "feel like a young teen".
-In an episode broadcast on 31 December 2019, it showed Juliet a year in advance, on 31 December 2020, with dark brown loose hair, and wearing street style clothing.
-On making the decision, Blackshaw said that she did not mind dying her hair darker, since she had dyed it before, but joked that she was glad to "get rid of the side ponytail", and that she was excited for herself and her character to have a change.
-She noted that the dark, loose hair would make Juliet "look a bit older", and that people would treat her differently, as a reflection of the storyline.
-After the style change, Blackshaw described that her style is "really cool", and expressed her gratitude that she gets to wear tracksuits and jumpers.
+In the first two years of her tenure on Hollyoaks, Juliet was known to keep her light brown hair in a tight high side ponytail, which made Blackshaw feel like a young teen.
+In an episode broadcast on 31 December 2019, it showed Juliet a year in advance with dark brown loose hair, wearing street style clothing.
+On making the decision, Blackshaw did not mind dying her hair darker and was glad to get rid of the side ponytail.
+She was excited for herself and her character to have a change.
+She noted that the dark, loose hair would make Juliet look older and that people would treat her differently, as a reflection of the storyline.
+After the style change, Blackshaw described that Juliet's style as "really cool" and expressed her gratitude that she gets to wear tracksuits and jumpers.
 Despite liking the change, she noted that filming with loose hair is difficult when it is windy.